Cenikor Foundation: 1980s

 Cenikor received national recognition in 1983 following a visit from President Ronald Reagan to the Houston facility.
 President Reagan commended Cenikor's success in operating without government funding and securing private sector support.
 First Lady Nancy Reagan also visited Cenikor facilities, demonstrating support for the organization's mission during the national anti-drug campaign.

 1990s

 In 1994, Cenikor's Houston facility moved to a larger location in Deer Park.
 The organization further expanded its reach in 1995 by opening an outreach office in Baton Rouge, Louisiana, providing referrals to Texas facilities.

-Growth and Expansion
+2012-present

-Its commitment to reach those most in need drives its consistent growth and expansion.
-It has opened new facilities in Waco (2012), Tyler (2015), Austin (2016), Corpus Christi (2018), Amarillo (2019), and Farmington, NM (2022), each a testament to its dedication to helping people in underserved areas.
-The integration of Charlie's Place Recovery Center (Corpus Christi) in 2018 and Amarillo Recovery from Alcohol and Drugs (ARAD) in 2019, as well as twelve more nonprofits in 2022, significantly broadened its ability to offer life-changing services.
-It is proud of its recognition as one of the largest Houston-area nonprofits in 2023.
+Between 2012 and 2022, the foundation opened new facilities in Waco (2012), Tyler (2015), Austin (2016), Corpus Christi (2018), Amarillo (2019), and Farmington, New Mexico (2022).

+The foundation partnered with Charlie's Place Recovery Center in Corpus Christi in 2018 and opened Amarillo Recovery from Alcohol and Drugs (ARAD) in 2019.
+In 2023, Cenikor was recognition as one of the largest Houston-area nonprofits.